iworks/omnibus/readme.txt

 = 2.0.0 (2023-01-04) =

 * Adequate implementation of Directive (EU) 2019/2161 - Article 6a.
-* Custom tax-related messages has been removed.
+* Custom tax-related messages have been removed.
 * Data saving has been restricted to only published items.
 * The `get_sale_price()` function has been used instead of `get_price()`.